Kaskode/adip-crowdCount/README.md

 # adip-crowdCount
-A crowd counting application based on the CSRNet CNN architecture
+A crowd counting application based on the CSRNet benchmark